02 Building Webster’s Lab – Configuring a Synology 1817+ NAS for NFS, ESXi 6.7, and XenServer 8.0

 Note: Save the Mount path information shown in Figure 15.
-You need it when creating datastores on the ESXi host.
+You need it when creating datastores on the ESXi host and when setting up the backup for the vCenter Server Appliance (VCSA).
 If you need the Mount path information later, click the Edit tab displayed in Figure 15, and go to the NFS Permissions tab as shown previously in Figure 13.

 Repeats the steps for Figures 7 through 15 for additional NFS Shared Folders needed, as shown in Figure 16.

-For example, for Webster’s Lab, I created NFS Shared folders for not only ISOs but VMware VMs and XenServer VMs as you can see in Figure 16.
+For example, for Webster’s Lab, I created NFS Shared folders for not only ISOs but VMware VMs, XenServer VMs, and the VCSA backup as you can see in Figure 16.
 Each NFS share has a unique mount path.
-I have three NFS shares, so I have three NFS mount paths.
+I have four NFS shares, so I have four NFS mount paths.